 The MGDL Improvement Program uses a points system for offences.
 The driver points for a traffic incident involving an MGDL driver are the same as the points assigned under the Class 5 Graduated Driver Licensing (GDL) program (for new passenger vehicle drivers) or the Driver Improvement Program (for experienced passenger car drivers).
 However, the remedial action will be based on whether or not the incident is classified as a severe motorcycle offence.

-Severe offences involving a new motorcycle driver could result in the removal of the person's motorcycle endorsement.
-The following 6 offences are classified as severe:
+Severe offences involving a new motorcycle driver could result in the removal of the person’s motorcycle endorsement.
+The following six offences are considered severe:

-- speed greater than 35 km/h over the applicable speed limit
+- speed greater than 50 km/h over the speed limit

-- speed double or greater than the applicable speed limit
+- speed greater than 35 km/h over the speed limit

-- speed greater than 50 kms per hour over the applicable speed limit
+- speed two times or greater the speed limit

 - driving in a contest of speed

-- racing with another vehicle on the highway
+- racing with another vehicle on a highway

 - driver performing an activity on a highway that is likely to distract, startle or interfere with other users of the road (stunting)